Jayciee/Assignment/ProjectProgress.md

 ### Sprint 4

-The goal of this sprint are to:
+The goals of this sprint are to:

 - Put in the remaining work for User Story 4.3.
 - Complete Epic 2 which involves User Stories 2.1 and 2.2.